Ricardosgeral/relier/README.md

 Each time the acquisition system records a set of values, the LED will blink with a green color.

-If you want to stop the test, prior to the test duration defined in settings, just press the *Red button*, which will redirect you to the **Stop sensor data recording** confirmation page.
+If you want to stop the test, prior to the test duration defined in settings, just press the *Red button*, which performs one more reading and then will redirect the user to the **Stop recording** confirmation page.

-When the chosen test duration is achieved, the server stops acquiring the data.
+When the predefined test duration is achieved, the server stops acquiring the data.
-The buzz emits some sounds (SOS in morse code! :) ), and the screen is sent to *Credits* page.
+The buzz emits some sounds (SOS in morse code! :) ), and the screen is redirected to the *Credits* page.

 **Note:** if you want to record data 'forever', set the *Test time duration* input parameter to **0**.
 Actually, it will not record indefinitely. *'Forever'* should be understood as 2 months (86400 minutes!).